-Summary 2019: The revised draft of the New Zoning Ordinance includes standards for design review, development standards, parking regulations, sign regulations, as well as standards for telecommunication facilities located on private property.
-Design Review standards are included throughout Part V of the zoning code (e.g., size, scale, colors, materials, layout, open space, etc.) in order to ensure compatibility of new development and redevelopment with the existing neighborhood and surrounding community.
-Site development standards are included in Part II, of the revised draft of the New Zoning Ordinance (e.g., allowable uses, setbacks, lot size, height) in order to ensure that new development is well-controlled and planned.
-Parking regulations are included in Part IV. (e.g., required number, size, location, bicycle parking) in order to ensure adequate onsite parking is provided.
-Sign regulations are also included in Part IV, (e.g., types, size, placement, materials, lighting) to ensure that approved signage minimizes potential negative impacts to the surrounding community.
-Lastly, the City began work on an Historic Preservation Program in 2016 and has been an ongoing effort through all of 2019.
-When completed the Plan will be brought before the City Council for integration into the New Zoning Ordinance.
-In the interim, an Historic Resources Preservation chapter has been added as a placeholder within the zoning code document between the Hazards and Landscaping chapters.
-See summary of VH-IA-4 for more details.
+Summary 2020: The NZO, adopted on March 3, 2020 and codified as Title 17 of the Goleta Municipal Code, includes standards for design review, development standards, parking regulations, sign regulations, as well as standards for telecommunication facilities located on private property.
+Design review standards are included in Part V of the zoning code (e.g., size, scale, colors, materials, layout, open space, etc.) in order to ensure compatibility of new development and redevelopment with the existing neighborhood and surrounding community.
+Site development standards are included in Part II (e.g., allowable uses, setbacks, lot size, height) in order to ensure that new development is well-controlled and planned.
+Parking regulations are included in Part IV (e.g., required number, size, location, bicycle parking) in order to ensure adequate onsite parking is provided.
+Sign regulations are also included in Part IV (e.g., types, size, placement, materials, lighting) to ensure that approved signage minimizes potential negative impacts to the surrounding community.
+Lastly, the City began work on an Historic Preservation Program in 2016, which has been an ongoing effort through all of 2020.
+The Program, including zoning regulations, was presented to the Planning Commission for consideration and a recommendation to City Council at a hearing on December 14, 2020.
+Additional hearings are planned for 2021.
+When completed the Program regulations will be integrated into Title 17 and other Titles within the Goleta Municipal Code.